HanBnrd/BenchNIRS/README.md

 ## Recommendation checklist
-A checklist of recommendations towards good practice for machine learning with fNIRS (for brain-computer interface applications) can be found [here](./CHECKLIST.md).
+A checklist of recommendations towards best practices for machine learning with fNIRS can be found [here](./CHECKLIST.md).
 We welcome contributions from the community in order to improve it, please see below for more information on how to contribute.

 ## Setting up *BenchNIRS*